oc8/transcendence/README.md

 <!-- TODO Put images / gifs from the project here -->

-**ft_transcendence** is a 42 project, aiming to create a pong-like game using NestJS as backend framework, any TypeScript framework for frontend, and get this altogether using docker compose.
+**ft_transcendence** is a project aiming to create a pong-like game using NestJS as backend framework, any TypeScript framework for frontend, and get this altogether using docker compose.

 You can find complete subject <a href="docs/subject">here</a>.